baroquebobcat/muskox/README.md

   * needs more tests that try to break it
 * better JSON-schema support
   * maybe instead of reassuming the default for `additionalProperties`, we should validate schemas and say `"Muskox requires additionalProperties: false"`
+ * more information on errors
+ * add option to ignore additional properties (not particularly safe...)

 ## Contributing